Oatmeal Blender PancakesJump to Recipe

 Hot tip: While you are blending, there might be a few dry spots around the edges of the blender where the batter isn’t mixing well.
 Use a spoon to stir those dry spots into the batter.

 This batter should be easily pourable.
 If it seems too thick, add more milk by the tablespoon to thin it out.
+If the pancake batter seems too runny, then add an extra handful of oats or more all-purpose flour by the tablespoon to thicken it up.

-Cooking the Blender Pancakes
+Cooking the Oatmeal Pancakes

 Cook the pancakes for 2-3 minutes per side.
 When the edges are firming up and some bubbles are forming, it’s time to flip!